-Tax refunds aren’t just financial transactions; they hold the potential to bring relief and joy to millions of taxpayers each year.
-As individuals and families eagerly anticipate the arrival of their refunds, questions and uncertainties about the refund processing linger in their minds.
+Tax refunds aren’t just financial transactions; they hold the potential to bring relief and joy to millions of businesses each year.
+As businesses of all sizes eagerly anticipate the arrival of their refunds, questions and uncertainties about refund processing linger in their minds.
 “When will I receive my refund?” and “What factors influence the processing time?” are among the common queries that often arise.

 Overview of tax return processing by the IRS